sophgo/sophgo-doc/SG200X/TRM/contents/en/peripherals/saradc.rst

 - The scanning frequency cannot be higher than 320K/s;

-.. only:: sg2002

-	- 12bit sampling accuracy, 3 independent channels;
+- Each controller provides 3 independent channels;

-.. only:: sg2000

-	- 12bit sampling accuracy, 6 independent channels;
+- 12bit sampling accuracy;

 - Can trigger sequential scanning of three channels at one time;